-ESE 280 Embedded Microprocessor Systems Design I (4)
+ESE 280: Embedded Microcontroller Systems Design I (4)

-Fundamental concepts and techniques for designing electronic systems that contain a microprocessor or microcontroller as a key component.
-Topics include system level architecture, microprocessors, ROM, RAM, I/O subsystems, address decoding, PLDs and programmable peripheral ICs, assembly language programming and debugging.
-Hardware-software trade-offs in implementation of functions are considered.
-Hardware and software design are emphasized equally.
-Laboratory work involves design, implementation, and testing of microprocessor controlled circuits.
-Fall.
+Fundamental design of microcontroller-based electronic systems.
+Topics include system level architecture, microcontrollers, memory, configurable ports, peripheral ICs, interrupts, sensors, and actuators, serial data protocols, assembly language programming, debugging, and table driven FSMs.
+Hardware/software trade-offs in implementing system functions.
+Hardware and software design are equally emphasized.
+Laboratory work involves design, implementation, and verification of microcontroller systems.
+This course has an associated fee.
+Please see www.stonybrook.edu/coursefees for more information.
+Fall

-Prerequisite: ESE, ECE majors, ESE 118, or permission of the instructor and the department.
+Prerequisite: ESE or ECE major; ESE 118 or permission of instructor.

-ESE 290 Transitional Study (1-3)
+ESE 290: Transitional Study (1-3)

-A vehicle used to transfer students to remedy discrepancies between a Stony Brook course and a course taken at another institution.
+A vehicle used for transfer students to remedy discrepancies between a Stony Brook course and a course taken at another institution.
 For example, it allows the student to take the laboratory portion of a course for which he or she has had the theoretical portion elsewhere.
 Open elective credit only.
-Fall and Spring.

-Prerequisite: permission of the instructor and the department.
+Prerequisite: Permission of department

-ESE 300 Technical Communications for Electrical/Computer Engineering (3)
+ESE 300: Technical Communication for Electrical and Computer Engineers (2)

 Topics include how technical writing differs from other forms of writing, the components of technical writing, technical style, report writing, technical definitions, proposal writing, writing by group or team, instructions and manuals, transmittal letters, memoranda, abstracts and summaries, proper methods of documentation, presentations and briefings, and analysis of published engineering writing.
-Also covered is the writing of resumes and cover letters.
-Spring.
+Also covered are the writing of resumes and cover letters.
+Spring